How do I suspend or resume my policy

 Financial Hardship Suspension

-We will remind you around the time your cover is due to resume and automatically resume your health cover on the date you have nominated, or at the end of the 3 month period (whichever comes first).
+We will remind you around the time your cover is due to resume and automatically resume your health cover on the date you have nominated, or at the end of the three month period (whichever comes first).

 To resume your cover earlier than your nominated resumption date you'll need to contact us.